-Today, roughly nine out of ten validators outsource block building through MEV-Boost.
+The catch is that Ethereum never had a protocol for this market.
+It emerged after the Merge as out-of-protocol infrastructure: MEV-Boost, a sidecar that roughly nine out of ten validators run today.
 The proposer asks relays for the best header, signs it blind, and trusts the relay to reveal the payload and to have verified that the builder’s payment is real.
 The relay is unpaid, trusted middleware holding the whole market together.
+If a relay is buggy, slow, or dishonest, proposers miss blocks or lose payment; builders leak their blocks; and the chain’s most important auction depends on a handful of altruistically operated servers that the protocol cannot see.

 The payload itself arrives later in the slot.
 After the beacon block has been attested, the builder publishes the full payload, and a Payload Timeliness Committee (PTC) of 512 validators attests to whether it showed up on time.
 Full execution validation moves off the attestation critical path entirely.
 Proposers who want nothing to do with the market can still build their own payload; self-building stays a first-class option in the protocol.

-Glamsterdam pairs this consensus-side change with EIP-7928 Block-Level Access Lists on the execution side, which is what unlocks the fork’s push toward much higher gas limits.
-But for MEV infrastructure, ePBS is the change that rearranges the furniture.
+Glamsterdam pairs this consensus-side change with EIP-7928 Block-Level Access Lists on the execution side, which is what unlocks the fork’s push toward much higher gas limits; we cover that half in the Block-Level Access Lists explainer.
+But for the block production pipeline, ePBS is the change that rearranges the furniture.

 The new slot anatomy